Traveling During Pregnancy

 Fetal Movement at 15 Weeks

 I’ve decided I am not feeling baby movement but I just am hyper aware of every little twinge down there.
 Teeny tiny baby movement is so similar to gas bubbles or muscle twitches, so at this point even if I am feeling baby I have no way to differentiate between the two.
 I’ll keep you posted if anything changes!

 Ina May Documentary – Birth Story

 Today I donated a little bit of money to the Ina May Gaskin documentary called Birth Story via Kickstarter.
 They only need a few more thousand dollars to reach their goal.
 This film will be amazing, and for anybody interested in natural birth, home birth, women’s birthing rights, maternity care in America, and safe birthing for women and babies, this documentary is for you.
-You can donate as little as $1, but donating more will get you some goodies.
-Check it out the video below and considering giving today.

 The feature-length documentary BIRTH STORY: Ina May Gaskin and The Farm Midwives tells the story of counterculture heroine Ina May Gaskin and her spirited friends, who began delivering each other’s babies in 1970, on a caravan of hippie school buses, headed to a patch of rural Tennessee land.
 With Ina May as their leader, the women taught themselves midwifery from the ground up, and, with their families, founded an entirely communal, agricultural society called The Farm.
 With incredible access to the midwives’ archival video collection, the film not only captures the unique sisterhood at The Farm Clinic–from its heyday into the present–but shows childbirth the way most people have never seen it–unadorned, unabashed, and awe-inspiring.